Understanding Deviated Septum: Causes, Symptoms, and Treatment Options

 - Discomfort during sleep

-- A deviated septum can block airflow through the nasal cavity, which is a common deviated septum cause sleep issues like snoring and sleep apnea
+- A deviated septum can block airflow through the nasal cavity, which commonly causes sleep issues like snoring and sleep apnea.

 - Loud breathing while sleeping (excessive snoring)